isabella232/data-workbench.en-1/help/home/c-inst-svr/c-admin-inst-svr/t-rest-svc.md

 ---
 description: When restarting an Insight Server machine, you first must stop the Insight Server service.
-seo-description: When restarting an Insight Server machine, you first must stop the Insight Server service.
-seo-title: Restarting the Service
 solution: Insight
 title: Restarting the Service
 uuid: fda05e5a-9527-43e0-86c8-c4adba51955c